Tylous/Vibe/README.md

 Publically published Sep 4, 2018

-Vibe is a tool designed to preform post-ex lateral movement techniques while remaining undetected by network detection tools including Threat Hunting appliances.
+Vibe is a tool designed to perform post-ex lateral movement techniques while remaining undetected by network detection tools including Threat Hunting appliances.
 Vibe works by pulling down all information about a domain, allowing users to perform the same domain net commands offline.
 Vibe also enumerates additional information that is not typically shown in these queries.
-Vibe also provides the ability to scan systems to see what shares are available and what privileges the account used, has access to.
-Vibe also provides the ability to enumerate user’s currently logged into systems, as well as, who has been logged in, while remaining undetected.
+Vibe also provides the ability to scan systems to see what shares available and what privileges the account, has access to.
+Vibe also provides the ability to enumerate users currently logged into systems, as well as who has been logged in, while remaining undetected.